List of 2023 FIFA Women's World Cup controversies: Carli Lloyd

 Following the United States tie with Portugal, former U.S. player and commentator Carli Lloyd criticised the behavior of the team, stating that they were celebrating and partying with fans instead of showing a willingness to improve after their poor group stage performance and near elimination from the tournament.
 She stated that the goalpost was the player of the match since Ana Capeta's shot had missed and bounced off and then said that she wouldn't have put the United States in the top ten.
 However, she received backlash from fans, the media, former teammate Ali Krieger and coach Vlatko Andonovski, with some stating that her criticisms were self centered and that the team still had the desire to win.
 However, some fans and other individuals like fellow former player and commentator Alexi Lalas agreed with her criticisms and stated that he shared her sentiments.

 Jason Whitlock

 During the tournament, conservative pundit and former American football player Jason Whitlock went on a lengthy rant on his podcast about Rapinoe specifically, and the United States team generally.
 Whitlock has disdained feminism and LGBTQ+ rights.
 He said that Rapinoe "hates America because she hates herself", among other insults, and that the team as a whole have no interest in sports or representing their nation, accusing them of treating the World Cup as a platform "to demonize their investors" and "to go viral and cash in on the feminism pimp game".
 He blamed this attitude on Rapinoe as a veteran of the squad and supposed toxic influence.
-He also criticised the team for being ungrateful to the United States and male sportspeople who had "diminished opportunities for boys and men" in order to help the women's team be successful.
+He also criticised the team for being ungrateful to the United States and male sportsmen who had "diminished opportunities for boys and men" in order to help the women's team be successful.